fr33thytweaks/Disable-Anti-Aliasing/README.md

 7. Experiment with DLAA/DLSS sharpen in game graphic options if viable

 ## Note
-Some game launchers like Battle.net verify files on startup.
+Some game launchers like Battle.net verify files on startup.<br>
-It is recommended to open the game launcher first before moving or replacing files.
+It is recommended to open the game launcher first before moving or replacing files.<br>
 You may need to copy the files after each time you start the game launcher.

-If overlay states "DLSS mode: DLAA", Advanced method is working.
+If overlay states "DLSS mode: DLAA", Advanced method is working.<br>
-If overlay states "DLSS mode: Current DLSS quality level", only Standard method is working.
+If overlay states "DLSS mode: Current DLSS quality level", only Standard method is working.<br>
 Standard method will be the only option if anti cheat is blocking "DLSSTweaks.ini" and "nvngx.dll".

-If stuck with Standard method and you are able to change render resolution in game settings or console.
+If stuck with Standard method and you are able to change render resolution in game settings or console.<br>
 Try render resolution at 1.5 or 150% using dlss at quality to mimic a native resolution.

 To turn off the dev overlay text, run "Revert DLSS Indicator.reg" and edit "DLSSTweaks.ini" with the following settings: